curadotd/linux_workstation_build/README.md

 # linux_workstation_build
-Some convince scripts to setup a workstation build for use in VFX, Animation and Photography for Linux desktops using DWM desktop
+Some convince scripts to setup a workstation build for use in VFX, Animation and Photography for Linux desktops using DWM Window Manager or Mate Desktop.

-Once you have install a debian base system, !!VIDEO coming soon.
+Debian, Rocky and Arch Linux, so far tested.

+On Debian, you might need to add SUDO to your groups.
 You will first need to have *sudo privilegius:
 ```sh
 su